awsdocs/amazon-athena-user-guide/doc_source/querying.md

 **To specify the query result location for a workgroup using the Athena console**

-1. If the navigation pane is not visible in the Athena console, choose the expansion menu on the left\.
+1. If the console navigation pane is not visible, choose the expansion menu on the left\.
-![\[Choose the expansion menu.\]](http://docs.aws.amazon.com/athena/latest/ug/images/xacct-fed-query-enable-1.png)
+![\[Choose the expansion menu.\]](http://docs.aws.amazon.com/athena/latest/ug/images/polaris-nav-pane-expansion.png)

 1. In the navigation pane, choose **Workgroups**\.